 PNG stands for Portable Network Graphics, and it’s one of the most commonly used types of raster files.

-It supports lossless data compression, and is considered to be an improved replacement for the GIF file.
+Furthermore, it supports lossless data compression, and is considered to be an improved replacement for the GIF file.

 Unlike some other file types, PNG images may be compressed without losing any quality in the compressed images.
 They are most commonly used for storing graphics that have text graphics, sharp edges, and graphic elements.

-The ability to compress files without losing quality is one reason that PNG files are popular in logo design.
+Furthermore, the ability to compress files without losing quality is one reason that PNG files are popular in logo design.
 Many of the logos we design include multiple graphic elements combined with text.

 For our clients, PNG images provide a reasonably high-quality non-vector option if they need it.
 It supports palette-based images and grayscale images.